FusionCache/docs/docs/concepts.md

 When we store a Person and their Address, Fusion creates two objects: one for Person and the other for Address, assigning each object a separate OID.

 What's the point?
-The point is Fusion can manage the relationship between the Person and Address:
+Fusion can manage the relationship between the Person and Address:

 <table>